Summary

 Since Liberation Day, the NASDAQ has gained 44%, emerging markets 35%, the S&P 500 31%, and developed markets 27%.
 Over the trailing 1-yr, these indexes have advanced 12–24% and are all at their highest levels.

-However, the impacts among tariff-exposed stocks have been uneven:
+However, the effects among tariff-exposed stocks have been uneven:

-most Canadian stocks rose, while U.S. stocks have barely returned to their January levels, and European stocks remain underwater.
+Canadian stocks have risen, U.S. stocks have only just recovered to their January levels, and European stocks remain underwater.

 No Output Losses in Manufacturing and Agriculture

-Forecasted manufacturing and agriculture growth losses from tariffs by in some earlier studies, including Peterson's, have yet to surface.
+Forecasted manufacturing and agriculture production losses from tariffs in earlier studies, including Peterson's, have yet to surface: in Q2, agriculture output was flat, while manufacturing output picked up slightly.

 President Trump touted tariffs as a way to bring manufacturing jobs back, while his opponents argued they would cost jobs.
 To date, there is no clear winner in this debate.